SecurityLab-UCD/IRFuzzer/README.md

 ### Dependencies

 We prepared many scripts to automate the fuzzing process.
-These scripts runs on `python3.8`, as it supports type hints to make it look less messy.
+These scripts runs on Python 3.8+, as it supports type hints to make it look less messy.
 Use `python3.8` explictly to avoid conflict with `python3.6`... suppose you are still using ubuntu 18.04 or order.
 To install some dependencies you may want to:
 ```sh